DeMarcoLab/autolamella/docs/walkthrough_2.md

 This is a general walkthrough on running an autolamella workflow.
 Further details can be viewed in their respective documentation and some are linked within this walkthrough.

+A guided video walkthrough can be found [here](put video link here)

 ## Methods

 The autolamella program has incorporated two possible workflows that can be achieved.
-One is the default auto lamella workflow which is the standard lamella preparation workflow.
+One is the default auto lamella which is the standard lamella preparation workflow.
 The other is the waffle method workflow which has been recently developed as outlined in this [paper](https://www.nature.com/articles/s41467-022-29501-3).

 From a user interface perspective, both methods can be setup and run in a near identical fashion.
 The core processes of selecting lamella positions, milling parameters, supervision and monitoring can be set up the same way for both methods.